oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 # <a name="VocabularyforDataAggregation" href="#VocabularyforDataAggregation">5 Vocabulary for Data Aggregation</a>

-The following terms are defined in the vocabulary for data aggregation [OData-VocAggr](#ODataVocAggr).
+The following terms are defined in the vocabulary for data aggregation [OData-VocAggr](#ODataVocAggr) together with the `UpNode` instance annotation introduced in [section 6.2.2](#Transformationtraverse).

 ## <a name="AggregationCapabilities" href="#AggregationCapabilities">5.1 Aggregation Capabilities</a>